The protected Linux computer must meet requirements listed in the table below.

 The supported file system (except for BTRFS) can reside on a simple volume or LVM2 volume; volumes protected with encryption software such as dm-crypt are supported.
 BTRFS is supported only if it resides directly on a physical device with no additional abstraction layers (such as LVM, software RAID, dm-crypt and so on) below or above it.

-Data that resides on other file systems and volumes (including NFS and SMB shares) can be backed up using the snapshot-less mode.
+Other file systems, file systems that are not located on logical volumes, as well as network file systems like NFS or SMB shares can be backed up using the snapshot-less mode only.
 For details, see Snapshot-Less File-Level Backup.

 Important!
 Check considerations and limitations that apply to the list of supported components.

 Protected computer must have the following components installed:

 - For virtual machines, only full virtualization type is supported.
 Oracle VM virtual machines are supported with limitations.
 Virtual I/O (VirtIO) devices have experimental support status.
 Other containers and paravirtualized instances are not supported; backup of such devices may result in corruption of the source file system — for more information, see this Veeam KB article.

 - Devices managed by Veritas Volume Manager are not supported.